husarion/panther_ros/panther_manager/README.md

 #### Decorators

-- `TickAfterTimeout` - will skip child before specified time has passed.
-Can be used to control frequency at witch given behavior in the tree is triggered.
+- `TickAfterTimeout` - will skip child until the specified time has passed.
+It can be used to specify the frequency at which a node or subtree is triggered.

 ### Trees

-- `Lights` - this tree is responsible for scheduling animations displayed on LED panels based on the Husarion Panther robot's system state.
+- `Lights` - tree responsible for scheduling animations displayed on LED panels, based on the Husarion Panther robot's system state.
-- `Safety` - this tree is responsible for monitoring the Panther robot's state and handling safety measures like cooling the robot in case of high CPU or battery temperature.
+- `Safety` - tree responsible for monitoring the Panther robot's state and handling safety measures, such as  cooling the robot in case of high CPU or battery temperature.
-- `Shutdown` - this tree is responsible for gracefull shutdown of robot components and the built-in computer.
+- `Shutdown` - tree responsible for gracefull shutdown of robot components and the built-in computer.